 Civil Compromise for a Criminal Offense

-In some states, a court can dismiss a misdemeanor charge if the defendant settles (pays money) to the victim of the crime.
-This is called a civil compromise of a criminal action.
+A civil compromise allows a court to dismiss a misdemeanor charge if the defendant settles the case by paying money to the victim of the crime.
 Civil compromise is a type of restorative justice, which allows the parties to craft a resolution that meets their needs.
 The benefits of civil compromise include:

 • compensation to the victim